 The Mercer Museum, built by Henry Mercer to house his collectin of Americana artifacts, contains five unique meeting spaces.
 The Elkins Gallery, with seating for 120, features a fireplace and grand piano for a homey atmosphere.

-Add a dash of color and creativity to your meeting at the DBA Michener Art Museum, an acclaimed cultural institute known for its collection of American Impressionist paintings.
+Add a dash of color and creativity to your meeting at the Michener Art Museum, an acclaimed cultural institute known for its collection of American Impressionist paintings.
 The facility boasts four available meeting spaces, including the 2500 square-foot Edgar N. Putnam Event Pavillion, and the more intimate, 50-person Penn Color Board Room.
 All facilities at the Museum include AV equipment including projectors, microphones and wireless connection.

 Also known as the Johnsville Centrifuge and Science Museum, this historic spot is dedicated to preserving the history of innovation forged at the Naval Air Development Center (NADC) in Warminster, PA and to use that history to inspire today’s youth to explore STEM (Science, Technology, Engineering & Math) careers!
 Due to this reason - it's a great pace to host your meeting!

 Named after the William R. Mercer family’s ancestral estate (yes, that Mercer!) in Scotland, Aldie has several great rooms fit for your meeting or conference!
 Gather in their 2,400-squarefoot atrium, explore the library, gallery and great hall, too.
 Aldie’s distinctive architecture, elegant landscaping, and experienced professional staff are guaranteed to make your event a memorable success.